riyachudasama23/Custom-videoStream/README.md

 - **User Roles**: Differentiate between speakers (who can control the stream) and viewers (who can only watch).
 - **Adaptive Streaming**: Automatically adjusts the video quality based on the viewer's internet connection.
 - **Interactive UI**: A simple and clean interface for users to join or create meetings.
+- **Toggle Microphone/Camera**: Users can mute/unmute their microphone and turn their camera on/off.

 ## Prerequisites